AmaluPeter/Pre_Andela_Interview/README.md

 5. I would pass an argument for Sort Parameter.

 ### Note
-Questions 2 & 6 are implemented together in GetEventsByParameter(), while questions 3 & 4 are implemented together in GetEventsJob
+Question 1 is implemented in GetEventsInCity(), while questions 2 & 6 are implemented together in GetEventsByParameter(), while questions 3 & 4 are implemented together in GetEventsJob()